This story has been updated to reflect that the University of North Texas was not the first university to have Anatomage machines.

 Features in the $12.6 million building include two research labs, three teaching labs, classrooms and advanced equipment such as the Anatomage, a virtual dissecting table worth $70,000.
 The machine projects a 3D image of a cadaver, and the user can look at different organs, layers of muscle and tissue of several different “people.”

-This is the first Anatomage at a university for undergrad and graduate level students, said Stephen Black, a doctoral student and teaching fellow who works with the machine.
+This is the first Anatomage at the university for undergrad and graduate level students, said Stephen Black, a doctoral student and teaching fellow who works with the machine.

 “You can take real human beings and be able to dissect them and get into details, evaluating why they died, the cancers they had,” he said.